 Stop making these strategic errors:

-2. Don't rely on organic discovery.
+- Don't rely on organic discovery.
 Decision makers won't find your content — you must deliver it.
+Waiting for a VP of Engineering to stumble across your blog is not a strategy.

 Direct Access Changes Everything